isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/b67c970b-1162-11e3-83d5-0050568939ad

 Waterloo Street was once well-known for its Indian street hawkers.
-Some of the stalls were decades old, passed down by the hawkers’ fathers and grandfathers who had already operated there before the Second World War.
+The stalls that lined the street up till the late 1970s were generations old, with their origins stretching as far back as the late 1800s.